cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 private Diffie-Hellman key for the group.

 - G.scalar\_mult(y,g) is a function operating on a scalar y and a group element g.
-It returns an octet string representation of the group element Y = g^y.
-(We use the function name scalar\_mult and not scalar\_pow for maintaining consistency with the additive group notation used in {{AHH21}} for the CPace function names.)
+It returns an octet string representation of the group element Y = g * y.

 - G.I denotes a unique octet string representation of the neutral element of the group.
 G.I is used for detecting and signaling certain error conditions.

 - G.scalar\_mult\_vfy(y,g) is a function operating on a scalar y and a group element g.
-It returns an octet string representation of the group element g^y.
-Additionally, scalar\_mult\_vfy specifies validity conditions for y,g and g^y and outputs G.I in case they are not met.
+It returns an octet string representation of the group element g * y.
+Additionally, scalar\_mult\_vfy specifies validity conditions for y,g and (g * y) and outputs G.I in case they are not met.

 - G.DSI denotes a domain-separation identifier octet string which SHALL be uniquely identifying the group environment G.